 For budding founders and operators of live learning communities or virtual learning businesses, understand what it means for someone to successfully navigate your course and enable them to succeed by giving them the freedom to learn their own way.

 A combination of synchronous and asynchronous work is what helped Dr. Mike Barger scale CorpU to 160,000+ learners.
-Read why this model is so successful in creating transformative learning experiences.
+Read why this model is so successful in building audiences and creating transformative learning experiences.

 Use software to scale, not problem solve

 “The first few cohorts of Ship 30, Dickie and I were maniacal about talking to individual people.
 We would finish a cohort and send surveys, do individual calls with people, we'd talk to people in DMS — we were constantly trying to understand in a very small way ‘What is engaging to you versus what's engaging to the next person?
 What questions do you have that are different from a different archetype?'” shares Cole.
 “You have to go through that process with a small group of people.”